 This part didn’t take long.
 Each wood plank has three strips of adhesive that stick really well to the dressers.

-After I had attached the wood planks to the dressers, it was time to add new hardware.
+After I attached the wood planks to the dressers, I added new hardware.

 I found a set of pulls from Wayfair that I loved.

 Adding the pulls from Wayfair really gave these dressers the Restoration Hardware Printmaker’s look I was going for.

 Since the sides of the wood stuck out like a sore thumb against the new black paint, I used a black sharpie to paint over the sides of the exposed wood.